Financial Aid FAQs

 The Purdue Northwest school code is 001827.

-The FAFSA must be received by the federal processor on or before April 15 each year in order to be considered for state grants and scholarships including the Frank O’Bannon Grant and the 21st Century Scholars Award.
-High school seniors need to apply on or before April 15 of their senior year.
+Your 2022-23 FAFSA must be received by the federal processor on or before May 20, 2022 for the 2022-23 year in order for you to be considered for state of Indiana Frank O’Bannon grant and the 21st Century Scholars award.
+High school seniors need to apply on or before May 20 of their senior year.

 Yes!
-You will be ineligible to receive most state financial aid for the academic year, however, federal financial aid is still available.
+You will be ineligible to receive 21st Century Scholars and Frank O’Bannon grant for the award year, however, some state financial aid may still be available.
+Additionally, federal financial aid is available.